 Examples of threats are the general economic climate, the number of other trainers working in a health club or competitors who plan on growing or expanding into the marketplace.
 In some cases threats are due to external forces which cannot be controlled while in other cases they can be turned into opportunities for new business.

 Applying a SWOT Analysis

 Here is an example of a SWOT analysis carried out by John who is a recently qualified PT working for a large health club in a major city:

-Since many people join a health club to train for a specific sporting event, if John can establish himself and his brand of training as the most effective for sports performance he will be guaranteed a steady source of revenue.
+Many people join a health club to train for a specific sporting event.
+If John can establish himself and his brand of training as the most effective for sports performance, he will be guaranteed a steady source of revenue.